 Stuff You Don’t Need to Pack

-The items below are items you will NOT need to bring with you, as these are provided for you at the huts.
+The items below are items you will NOT need to bring with you on the Three Capes Track.
+These are provided for you at the huts.

 - Tent – you are allocated a dorm bed every night